Working with UNHCR, the UN Refugee Agency to bring digital education to refugee communities.

 There are 36 Instant Network Schools currently operating across eight refugee camps in Kenya, Tanzania, the Democratic Republic of Congo and South Sudan.

 To date, the programme has benefited over 86,500 students and 1,000 teachers ensuring that refugees and children from the communities that host them have access to accredited, quality, and relevant learning opportunities.

 6 African countries

 86,000+ refugee students accessing education

-Working in partnership with UNHCR to connect 500,000 refugee students and their communities to a quality digital education by 2025
+We’re working in partnership with UNHCR to connect 500,000 refugee students and their communities to a quality digital education by 2025.

 Mo Salah, Global Ambassador